Bachelor of Laws

 Part I

-You study three compulsory law courses:
+You study two compulsory law courses:

 This makes up half of your first-year study (60 points).
 The other 60 points must be taken from another AUT degree, which gives you the opportunity to broaden your study and enables you to enrol in one of the double degrees.